Simon Davies (footballer, born 1979): Fulham

 In January 2007, he left Everton for Fulham, for an undisclosed fee.
 He was brought in as the long-term replacement for Steed Malbranque on the right side of midfield.
 On 30 January 2007, he played his first Premier League match for Fulham against Sheffield United.

 Since joining Fulham from Everton, he became a mainstay on the right hand side of midfield contributing with some spectacular goals (free kick against Sunderland and full volley against Reading) and great crosses.
 His pace, along with his high work rate made him a crowd favourite and earned him the respect of then-manager Lawrie Sanchez.
 Davies was voted Fulham's player of the season in 2007–08.

 Davies scored a dramatic equaliser in the second leg of Fulham's UEFA Europa League semi-final against Hamburg on 29 April 2010; Fulham went on to win the game and the tie 2–1.
 He followed that up with a volleyed goal in the first half of the final against Atlético Madrid in Hamburg that made the score 1–1, although Fulham went on to lose 2–1 in extra time.

 Davies signed a new deal with Fulham on 16 August 2010 that saw him playing for the club until 2013.
 However, Davies later career at Fulham faded after suffering injuries.
 This first occurred when he suffered a knee injury, which lead Davies sidelined for five months following surgery.
 Four months later, on 10 December 2011, Davies made his first start of the 2011/12 season, in a 2–0 loss against Swansea City.
 Davies went on to make six appearances before suffering a hip injury.
 Davies was told by Manager Martin Jol will only be a bit-part player to make way for youngsters ahead of the 2012–13 season.

 Despite being included in the club's Premier League squad, Davies played his first match in the club's reserve match in a 2–2 against Wycombe Wanderers reserve team.
 Davies was one of 12 players released by Fulham at the end of the 2012–13 Premier League season.

 Solva

-In July 2013, he returned to his boyhood club, Solva AFC, and played 40 minutes in a game against St Ishmael's at Maes-y-Mor.
+In July 2013, he returned to his boyhood club, Solva AFC, and played 40 minutes in a game against St Ishmaels at Maes-y-Mor.
 He formally signed for the amateur Pembrokeshire League Division Two club in September 2014, paying £3 per game 'subs' for the privilege.